mackuba/sparkler/README.md

 bundle exec cap deploy:migrations
 ```

 Repeat this any time you want to update Sparkler to a new version.
+This will deploy the latest version to a new subdirectory in `releases` and will change the `current` link to point to it.

 ### Installing the app directly on the server